Cause established by the Congregation (of Saints) on March 6, 1998. Vice postulator: Fr. Marian Burniak, SC. Proposer: Fr. Eszer Ambrosius, O.P.

-With the Second World War his Calvary started.
-Cardinal Hlond was forced into exile till the end of the war, at first in Rome from where he started a courageous defence of his fatherland.
-It intensified in France when he took shelter at Lourdes. >From there the Nazi police deported him to Paris so that he could form a Polish government favourable to them.
+With the Second World War, his Calvary started.
+Cardinal Hlond was forced into exile until the end of the war, at first in Rome from where he started a courageous defence of his fatherland.
+It intensified in France when he took shelter at Lourdes.
+From there, the Nazi police deported him to Paris so that he could form a Polish government favorable to them.
 But the Cardinal resolutely refused it.
 Hence the Nazis imprisoned him, first at Lorene and later at Westphalia.
 However, the Allied Forces freed him and was able to return to Poland where he was appointed Archbishop of Warsaw.
-Earlier he had defended his people from the horrors of Nazism, so now with his vigorous pastoral letters, he continued to defend them from Bolshevist atheism.
+Earlier, he had defended his people from the horrors of Nazism, so now with his vigorous pastoral letters, he continued to defend them from Bolshevist atheism.

 Triumph in death